The Needles Eye.

 From Chataqua, you can bushwhack from the Royal Arch Trail once you pass the 3rd Flatiron, Queen Anne's Head, and WC Fields Pinnacle or approach via the Ironing Boards (when open) and angle SSW angling uphill somewhat.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Thing:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Thing:

 Featured Route For The Thing

 The East Face 5.7 5a 15 V+ 13 MVS 4b Colorado

 This is a pretty good route in the Flatirons, with 2 long pitches or 3, if you don't want to run them together.
 You can certainly run them together with a 70M, and I think a 60m is what we successfully used.Arrive at the base of the east face of The Thing and locate a crack with some trees in it that goes through a roof (crux, but has good holds) and over a ledge, continuing up and left to another tree before ending.
 From there, climb easy face up and slightly left to the left margin of a huge f...[more]
 Browse More Classics in Colorado

 I just climbed the The Thing today, after checking with a ranger at Chautaqua to make sure it is open, and IT IS OPEN.
 The only thing he said is that for the approach, go all the way to Sentinel Pass on the Royal Arch Trail, and then head west up the small ridge as if you were hiking to Green Mountain Pinnacle, and when you are even with the bottom of the rock, traverse over to it.
 Great route, by the way, and there are fixed slings on top for the rappel.

 This rock is also known as the Needle's Eye and the Morning After (it goes by Morning After in Roach's guide).